 Before starting tutorials on a particular subject you will need to do some preparatory reading.
-If you have not received guidance from your tutor, you should consult WebLearn (https://weblearn.ox.ac.uk/x/58t6dq), which contains bibliographies (with notes on preliminary reading) for each of these papers.
+If you have not received guidance from your tutor, you should consult the Ancient History FHS area of Canvas (https://canvas.ox.ac.uk/), which contains bibliographies (with notes on preliminary reading) for each of these papers.
 For text-based subjects, you will certainly need to read the prescribed texts in the original in the vacation.
 Once you have finished a subject, you will also need to do some further work in the following vacation, normally in preparation for a collection.